 Delinquencies:

-Any parish member or family who has not fulfilled his or their financial obligation for more than six months will not be considered "in good standing" and will not be entitled to privileges allowed members "in good standing."
+Any Parish member who has not fulfilled his, her or its financial obligation for more than six months will not be considered "in good standing" and will not be entitled to privileges allowed members "in good standing."

-Persons or families who are in arrears one year and who seek to be restored to membership "in good standing" shall be financially obliged to make their pledge current.
+Parish Members who are in arrears one year and who seek to be restored to membership "in good standing" shall be financially obliged to make his, her or its pledge current.
 The financial obligation required to obtain cur rent status shall be determined by the Parish Council.

 ARTICLE VII